ScanMountGoat/Smush-Material-Research/Textures.md

 | B | Transition Blend |
 | A | Cavity |

-# Irradiance Cube mMaps
+# Irradiance Cube Maps (Texture2)
 Cube map for PBR diffuse stage lighting.
 Usually only 16x16.
 Setting the texture to #replace_cubemap uses a default stage cube map.

-# Specular Cube Maps
+# Specular Cube Maps (Texture7)
 Cube map for PBR specular stage lighting.
 Usually only 64x64.
-Setting the texture to #replace_cubemap uses a default stage cube map.
+Setting the texture to #replace_cubemap uses the stage specific cube map from the `stage_name\render\` folder.

-# Ambient Occlusion Maps
+# Ambient Occlusion Maps (Texture3)
 Baked ambient occlusion used for stage models.
 Fighters use the PRM texture instead.
 The default_White texture is often used, which has no effect.
 The maps can also store colored lighting information.
 These maps use the bake1 UVs.

-# Bake Lit Maps
+# Baked Lighting Maps (Texture9)
 Stores baked ambient lighting and shadows for stages.
 Like ambient occlusion maps, these maps use the bake1 UVs.
 The RGB values are used for ambient diffuse lighting.
 The alpha channel stores baked shadows that mask the stage's direct lighting.

 | Channel | Usage |